kmcid/cypress-parallel-cli/README.md

 Select available browsers where tests will run `Setup parallel cli settings -> Set browsers`, defaults to electron

 Select limit of parallel tests `Setup parallel cli settings -> Set parallel`, defaults to 5, maximum of 20

+## Running tests
+Run tests using `Run cypress tests` or `Run cypress tests (no confirmation)`, this will execute `cypress run` in separate threads

+To view the latest run results use `View latest test results`, this will display a table of test results and a link to Cypress dashboard recorded run

 ## Roadmap